-1 The development hereby permitted shall be begun before the expiration of three years from the date of this permission.

-Reason - To comply with the requirements of Section 91 of the Town and Country Planning Act 1990, as amended by the Planning and Compulsory Purchase Act 2004.

-2 The development hereby permitted shall be carried out in accordance with the following approved plans: SCT/2; received 26th Oct 2021 and SC1/CX/1; received 9th November 2021.

-Reason - For the avoidance of doubt and in the interests of proper planning.

-3 Prior to occupation of the dwelling, the access at its centre line shall be provided with a minimum visibility splay with dimensions of 2.0 metres by 43 metres in both directions, as measured from and along the nearside edge of the carriageway.
-Such vehicular visibility splays shall be provided before the road junction / access is first used by vehicular traffic and retained free of obstruction above 600mm at all times across the entire site frontage.

-Reason: To provide adequate inter-visibility between vehicles using the road junction / access and those in the existing public highway in the interest of highway safety.

-4 No unbound material shall be used in the surface treatment of the vehicular access throughout.

-Reason: To avoid displacement of loose material onto the highway in the interests of highway safety
+- 1 The development hereby permitted shall be begun before the expiration of three years from the date of this permission. - Reason To comply with the requirements of Section 91 of the Town and Country Planning Act 1990, as amended by the Planning and Compulsory Purchase Act 2004 - The development hereby permitted shall be carried out in accordance with the following approved plan; Drawing No. 20 Revision B. - Reason For the avoidance of doubt and in the interests of proper planning. - A 1.5 metre x 1.5 metre pedestrian visibility splay, as measured from and along the highway boundary, shall be provided on both sides of the new vehicular access.
+Such visibility splays shall be retained free of any obstruction in perpetuity.
+These visibility splays must not form part of the vehicular surface of the access. - Reason: To provide adequate inter-visibility between the users of the access and pedestrians in the adjoining public highway in the interest of highway safety. - 4 No unbound material shall be used in the surface treatment of the vehicular access within 6 metres of the highway boundary. - Reason: To avoid displacement of loose material onto the highway in the interests of highway safety.

-5 Prior to occupation of the dwelling the vehicular access shall be constructed at right angles to the highway boundary and to the existing carriageway.
-The width of the access at its junction with the highway shall not be more than 3.6 metres (equivalent to 4 drop kerbs), shall be retained at that width for 6 metres within the site and shall be provided with an appropriate dropped kerb vehicular crossing of the footway/highway verge.
+The new vehicular access shall be constructed at right angles to the highway boundary and to the existing carriageway.
+The width of the access at its junction with the highway shall not be more than 3.6 metres (4 drop kerbs), shall be retained at that width for 6 metres within the site and shall be provided with an appropriate dropped kerb vehicular crossing of the footway/highway verge.

-Reason: To ensure that vehicles can enter and leave the highway in a controlled manner in the interest of highway safety.
+Reason: to ensure that vehicles can enter and leave the highway in a controlled manner in the interest of highway safety.